mostafaelyasi/db-base-freeswitch/README.md

 # db-base-freeswitch
-FreeSwitch based on postgres db.
+## FreeSwitch based on postgres db.
 It has been tested on ubuntu 20.04

 1- create virtual machin (copy template to vm in vmware vcenter)

-ansible-playbook playbook_iac.yml --ask-vault-pass
+* ansible-playbook playbook_iac.yml --ask-vault-pass

 2- create sysops user in remote machine for ansible

-ansible-playbook playbook_adduser.yml -u remoteuser --ask-become-pass -k
+* ansible-playbook playbook_adduser.yml -u remoteuser --ask-become-pass -k

 3- Installation and configuration of postgres

-ansible-playbook ansi_playbook.yml -t pre-task ansible-playbook ansi_playbook.yml --ask-vault-pass -t psql
+* ansible-playbook ansi_playbook.yml -t pre-task

+* ansible-playbook ansi_playbook.yml --ask-vault-pass -t psql

 4- Installation and configuration of FreeSwitch

-ansible-playbook ansi_playbook.yml -t fs-pre ansible-playbook ansi_playbook.yml -t fs-config

 4-1- configuration of FreeSwitch to read user information from database (a LUA script has been written to do it)